jon-jacky/Piety/editors/README.md

 the *edsel* function call *win(12)* in the REPL.
 To resume editing, type the function call *pm()*.

-In *pmacs* you can edit several files in different buffers just as you would in Emacs,  but at this time there  is only one display window.
-We plan to support multiple windows in the future.
+In *pmacs* you can edit several files in different buffers just as you would in Emacs.
+You can have up to two windows on the display in a vertical stack, showing different locations in the same buffer, or different buffers.

 To see what Emacs keycodes are effective in *pmacs*, see the *keymap* dictionaries in the *dmacs*, *editline*, and *pmacs* modules.